blue67chillout/Integration-of-custom-accelerators-to-Croc-SoC/README.md

 ```
 This installs bender in your current directory, recommended to move the binary to /usr/bin

+#### Klayout Install

+You can download the deb package from [ https://www.klayout.de/build.html ] and install it using apt to obtain the latest version ( Default sudo apt klayout returns an older binary )

 #### Docker (easy)
 There are two possible ways, the easiest way is to install docker and work in the docker container, you can follow the install guides on the [Docker Website](https://docs.docker.com/desktop/).